karbomusic/linux-dns/README.md

 Performs a single DNS query using the hostname of your choice.

 #### __LinuxDnsQuery [hostname <iterations>]__
-Performs DNS ~n DNS queries for the chosen hostname.
+Performs ~n DNS queries for the chosen hostname.

 #### __LinuxDnsQuery [hostname <iterations> [delay]]__
-Performs DNS ~n DNS queries for the chosen hostname but introduces a configurable delay between queries.
+Performs ~n DNS queries for the chosen hostname but introduces a configurable delay between queries.